matejhocevar/django-angularjs-webpack/README.md

 # django-angularjs-webpack
-A boilerplate for AngularJS build with Webpack and Django framework.
+A boilerplate for AngularJS built with Webpack and Django framework.

 ## Installation
 #### Clone the repository